Google acquires Relay Media to convert ordinary web pages to AMP pages

 “There’s no detailed roadmap for how the Converter may evolve over time, but we can assure you that if there’s a material change, you’ll get at least 90 days advance notice so that you can plan accordingly.”
 Those who continue to use it are now subject to Google’s terms of service and privacy policy.

 It’s an interesting development for AMP, which Google has been building over the last couple of years as it looks for ways to show that the mobile web remains a viable alternative to building native apps.
 (Why?
-Because Google makes a lot of revenues from mobile search, so more people opting to use apps means less people opting for Google’s mobile search.)
+Because Google makes a lot of revenue from mobile search, so more people opting to use apps means fewer people opting for Google’s mobile search.)

+The fact that Relay Media has been acquired now by Google is not too much of a surprise: I’m not sure longer term whether a business model offering a standalone conversion technology to run pages in AMP would ever be as viable as simply being a part of the bigger platform for which the conversion was originally intended.

 Originally aimed at publications on the web, AMP has more recently extended to e-commerce and other kinds of online content.
-Google earlier this year said AMP was used on over 2 billion pages covering some 900,000 domains.
+Google earlier this year said AMP was used on more than 2 billion pages covering some 900,000 domains.

 The promise of AMP is that pages using the coding can load twice as fast as regular pages, leading to less impatient abandonment by those trying to visit them.

-The downside for publishers is that they have less control over how those pages look and can be monetised.
+The downside for publishers is that they have less control over how those pages look and can be monetized.
 One criticism has been that AMP pages (and their counterparts on other sites like Facebook’s Instant Articles) essentially take readers away from publishers’ own domains, and on to Google domains, and so the traffic becomes harder to measure.

-The fact that Relay Media has been acquired now by Google is not too much of a surprise: I’m not sure longer term whether a business model offering a standalone conversion technology to run pages in AMP was as viable as simply being a part of the bigger platform for which the conversion was originally intended.

 Relay Media CEO and co-founder David Gehring has been involved in the AMP Project since its inception as an effort of the Digital News Initiative (DNI), a collaboration between Google and a group of leading European news publishers.
 Gehring is a veteran of Google’s partnerships team and of The Guardian, and continues to advise the founding European DNI publishers on a range of economic and digital platform initiatives.